Modern Foreign Languages

 • Through all of the above be able to acquire a secure basis for further study in Key Stage 3 and beyond.

-Schemes of learning are in place for French to be taught in Years 3 to 6 to ensure a balanced and well-distributed coverage of the attainment requirements set out in the National Curriculum.
-The units are also linked (where possible) to our topic and science curriculum.
+• Schemes of learning are in place for French to be taught weekly in Years 3 to 6.
+This ensures balanced and well-sequenced coverage of the National Curriculum objectives.

 Impact

-By the end of Key Stage 2, pupils should be able to:
+By the end of Key Stage 2, pupils will demonstrate that they can:

 • Listen attentively to spoken language and show understanding by participating and responding